allenc256/q-di/README.md

 ### Explicit argument names

 Names of dependency arguments can also be specified explicitly, as shown below.
-This method for specifying dependencies might be useful if you want to use periods in your dependency names (e.g., to namespace things, such as 'server.backend.cache'):
+This method for specifying dependencies might be useful if you want to use periods in your dependency names (e.g., to namespace dependencies or to create hierarchical dependencies, as in the section below):

 ```coffeescript
 MODULE = {